Bill Michie: Career

-In her obituary of Michie, Julia Langdon noted that he was "among an energetic group of young Labour activists who emerged in Sheffield in the 1970s" at a time when the area was part of what was labelled “People's Republic of South Yorkshire”.
+In her obituary of Michie, Julia Langdon noted that he was "among an energetic group of young Labour activists who emerged in Sheffield in the 1970s" when the area was part of what was labeled “The People's Republic of South Yorkshire.”
 Originally intended as a criticism of the radical politics pursued by Labour in the region, it came to be embraced by Michie and others.
 Elected the same day as Michie was future Labour cabinet member David Blunkett.
 Michie himself would personally raise the red flag above Sheffield Town Hall.